TAB Film Programme

 TAB Film Programme will showcase a selection of films curated by Lisbon’s Architecture Film Festival director Sofia Mourato.
 The films were specifically chosen to initiate a discussion within the TAB 2017 theme – bioTallinn, presenting relevant documentaries and experimental films that expose international contemporary architecture as well as the permanent dialogue between city, nature, space and narrative.

 The first two film screenings will take place on Monday and Tuesday 11-12th of September in Sõprus Kino and Kinomaja as kick-off events for TAB Opening Week.
-Besides the traditional cinema screenings TAB Film Programme invites everyone to enjoy an outdoor cinema screening in Paljassaare peninsula on the 17th of September where three films will be screened in the light of a beautiful autumn evening, just a bike ride away from the city center.
+Besides the traditional cinema screenings TAB Film Programme invites everyone to enjoy an outdoor cinema screening in Paljassaare peninsula on the 17th of September where two films will be screened in the light of a beautiful autumn evening, just a bike ride away from the city center.
 Last but not least in the TAB- Club (Pudel Bar, Telliskivi Creative City) there will be a loop screening of a experimental film by Space Caviar.

 ARQUITETURAS FILM FESTIVAL LISBON will take place in Portugal, Lisbon, 11-15th of October 2017.
 It is an international showcase of documentary, experimental and fiction films on the theme of architecture.
 The program that has been developed for this festival, since its creation in 2013, feeds on the infinite possibilities for the communication, discussion and promotion of architecture through cinema and audiovisual productions.
-The festival is produced by DYMA – Do You Mean Architecture platform.

 Tickets for Sõprus Kino and Kinomaja will be sold on door.